 LECG has 17 offices located throughout the world.
-I principally work in the Washington, D.C., office, but LECG truly functions as a global office place.
-I work with people in nearly all of the offices, and we use the latest technological tools and management practices to make this happen in a seamless fashion.
+I principally work in the to make this happen in a seamless fashion.
 My projects generally involve about a dozen people and range from years to months in duration.
 I am responsible for managing and conducting much of the economic research and, in some cases, I have also provided expert testimony.